VIN-y/MissChanger/STLs and Instructions/README.md

 The following mods are either not recommended or known to be not compatible with MissChanger:

-1. GE5C bearing z mount. - This mod offer too much flexibility to the gantry, allowing it to sag when the z motors are disabled/un-powered.
+1. GE5C bearing z mount - This mod offer too much flexibility to the gantry, allowing it to sag when the z motors are disabled/un-powered.

-2. Beefy front idlers. - The cut off on the dock can only fit the stock front idlers.
+2. Beefy front idlers - The cut off on the dock can only fit the stock front idlers.

-3. AWD. - The cut off on the dock can only fit the stock front idlers.
+3. AWD - The cut off on the dock can only fit the stock front idlers.

 ## 3. Software